Welcome to the 3DF Zephyr tutorial series.

 In this recipe, you will learn when and how to use 3DF masquerade to mask images.

 This feature requires 3DF Zephyr v 1.100 or higher.

-From version 1.100 a new tool (3DF Masquerade) is available and included in the 3DF Zephyr installation package: with 3DF Masquerade you’ll be able to mask certain images.
+3DF Masquerade is bundled and distributed in all 3DF Zephyr versions: with 3DF Masquerade you’ll be able to mask certain images.

 Feel free to watch this video tutorial or to skip directly to the following dataset example:

 When masking images, you’re telling Zephyr to completely ignore some areas of the pictures, this means that